Hedwig Circle Real Estate Guide

 Quick Facts

-- Neighborhood Type: An affluent, independent city known for its quiet residential character, large wooded lots, and a mix of mid-century ranch homes and substantial new construction.
+- Neighborhood Type: An affluent, independent city characterized by its quiet residential nature, large wooded lots, and a mix of classic ranch-style homes and luxurious new construction.

-- School Information: Zoned to the highly-rated Spring Branch Independent School District.
-Assigned schools include Memorial Drive Elementary (rated A), Spring Branch Middle School, and Memorial High School (rated A).
+- School Information: Zoned to the highly-regarded Spring Branch Independent School District.
+Students are typically zoned to Memorial Drive Elementary School, Spring Branch Middle School, and Memorial High School, all of which are highly-rated.

 Overview of Hedwig Circle Neighborhood